keplerproject/wsapi/doc/us/index.md

 **WSAPI 1.2** []

+* Adds time-based collection of Lua states to FCGI and Xavante launchers
 * Adds "wsapi" laucher script, to start a Xavante WSAPI server
 * Fixed "undefined media type" error
 * Added is_empty utility function to check if a string is nil or ''